SCT operates on a public/private funding model from 3 primary sources:

 How does the MRDT work?

 The MRDT is a provincial tax program that individual regions can choose to “opt-in” to via an application with a majority of eligible accommodations’ approval.
 Once a region opts-in, all eligible accommodations in that region will levy the tax on their guests’ room bills (often alongside PST and GST).
 The money collected is then remitted to the Province, which is then dispersed back to the region’s designated recipient to be used for Destination Marketing.
-This is the primary funding source for most tourism boards in British Columbia, and is a common program in many places throughout the world.
+This is the primary funding source for most tourism organizations in British Columbia, and is a common program in many places throughout the world.
 MRDT is currently collected in 55 communities across the Province with 21 of the 55 communities collecting MRDT at 3%.

 What is a “designated recipient”?